rcc/bart/README.md

 	--settag <>     Use supplied tag instead of generated tag --release       Run the release phase of the build --branch <>     Specify branch to checkout
-	--dotfile <>    Specify .bart file to use instead of default
+	--dotfile <>    Specify .bart file inside of the repository to use --extdotfile <> Specify .bart file outside of the repository to use --head          Get the current head revision

 ## Bartbot ##